SnapLib/typescript-compare/docs/repo_node_package/README.md

 The root of this repo contains the majority of the config files as well as the `src` and `docs` directory.

+### src directory

+The `src` directory contains all the TypeScript source code of this repository.
+This includes both the TypeScript source code that gets compiled to the JavaScript distributable as well as the source code that makes up the unit tests.

+The `src` directory has 2 directory in its root.
+The `main` directory and the `test` directory.

+#### src/main

+The `main` directory contains all the source code that gets compiled to the JavaScript distributable that gets published to NPM and imported by other Node packages.
+The [tsconfig.json][1] file located in the root of this repo is used to configure the compiler output.

+#### src/test

+The `test` directory contains all the source code that gets *executed* (not compiled) when running the unit tests.
+It contains its own config files that are more appropriate for running unit tests.

+1. It contains its own [tsconfig.json][2] to configure the test source code to be compiled to include source maps, ignore errors, and not emit any output files.

+1. It contains a [.mocharc.cjs][3] to configure Mocha to be executed with the test results reported to the shell (via stdout).

+1. It contains a [report.mocharc.cjs][3] to configure Mocha to use [`Mochawesome`][4] as the reporter and generate an html/css based report.

 ## NOTE

 While this repo is a Node package, it is **not** the package that gets